Lois Dodd: Work

 Dodd is known primarily for her observational paintings of landscapes, nudes and still lives.
 As the artist stated in an interview, "I would find it, see it, and say 'that's exciting' but I don't want to set things up."
 It is in her finding and framing of the everyday that something quietly original and deeply felt permeates the work.
 By painting her immediate circumstances, Dodd rejected the sources that others of her generation took as a given: mass media, popular culture, and the bright surfaces of a comfortable life.
 There is nothing glitzy about the work, neither in its subject matter nor in her use of materials.
 She does not celebrate excess, ownership, or leisure, nor does she condemn it.
 Whether or not she intends her refusals to be a comment on the work of those around her, her paintings embody an implicit critique of those who believe acquisitiveness, possession, and leisure are integral to the pursuit of happiness.
-She is currently represented by Alexandre Gallery in New York.